 We spoke to one of our Process Street users who runs a chain of healthy restaurants across Canada called iQ Food Co about how they approached process management.
-He told us a story of one of the clearest process related pain points he had experienced.
-Payroll kept going wrong.
-There always ended up being mistakes.
+He told us a story about a process-related pain point he had experienced.
+Payroll kept going wrong, and there were always mistakes.

-To tackle this, he created a detailed process breakdown of the tasks involved and made sure that it was held to every time.
-He responded to the poor quality with clarity and detail – making the process longer if necessary.
+He created a detailed process breakdown of the tasks involved to tackle this.
+As an illustration, he had the tasks followed in order every time.
+Consequently, he responded to the poor quality with clarity and detail – making the process longer if necessary.

-With a possible hint of humor in his voice, he told us: “We have eliminated 100% of mistakes“.
+Displaying a sense of humor, he told us: “We have eliminated 100% of mistakes.”

 Step 4: Determine the structure of your SOP

-If you’re in a large company, the standard operating procedures will take the form of a quite formal report.
+A large company’s standard operating procedures will be in a formal report.

-If you work in a startup or a small company, this level of formality isn’t always kept to.
-Nonetheless, this approach is founded on common sense structure and it’s a good idea to follow it.
+If you work in a startup or a small company, this level of formality isn’t needed.
+Although this is a common-sense approach, following the set structure is sound.

-Within the Process Street platform, we’ve constructed our export features to deal with this and to present the online processes report-style when exported to Microsoft Word.
-This way, we’re able to operate by our processes with the flexibility of the platform while also giving clients who need it the ability to save processes as PDFs for reference purposes in line with ISO-9000.
+We’ve constructed our export features within the Process Street platform to deal with this and present the online processes report-style when exported to Microsoft Word.
+This way, we can operate our processes with the platform’s flexibility while also giving clients who need it the ability to save processes as PDFs for reference purposes in line with ISO-9000.

 Step 5: Prepare the scope of the procedure

-If you’re forming a set of standard operating procedures for a particular aspect of a content marketing team’s work, you should be focusing on them and their needs.
-Learn where to draw the line to stop you wandering off into other teams or departments.
+If you’re forming a set of standard operating procedures for a particular aspect of a marketing content team’s work, you should be focusing on them and their needs.
+Similarly, learn where to draw the line to stop you from wandering into other groups or departments.

 You can discuss how a workflow may span multiple teams, but you should know from the beginning whether that is the case or not.
-Define the limits of your investigation or you’ll end up with mission creep.
+Likewise, define the limits of your investigation, or you’ll end up with mission creep.

-What are you dealing with?
-What action initiates the process you’re working on?
-What action finishes the process you’re working on?
-Define your scope.
+With what are you dealing?
+What action initiates the process on which you’re working?
+What action finishes the process on which you’re working?
+With this in mind, define your scope.

 Step 6: Use a consistent style

-Again, if you’re working for a large multinational, everything you do is going to be more formal than Gary and his startup of one.
+Again, if you’re working for a large multinational, everything you do will be more formal than Gary and his startup of one.

-Whether you’re going to be using sharp formal language or not depends on the professional setting you’re in.
-However, we do have some tips and tricks built up over time which are broad suggestions applicable in all scenarios.
+Whether you’re going to be using formal language depends on your professional setting.
+For this reason, we’ve built up some tips and tricks over time, broad suggestions applicable in all scenarios.

 - Be concise.
-Don’t waffle in a SOPs report.
-Be clear and convey the important information only.
-Talk to the air rather than the reader.
+Convey vital information only in your SOPs report.
+To clarify, talk to the air rather than the reader.

 - Make it scannable.
-Normally, that might be considered blog writing advice, but when listing detailed instructions for a particular task within the workflow, put the actionable sections first and follow with the explanation.
-Don’t make readers sift through paragraphs of text every time they want to follow the SOPs.
+Usually, this might be considered blog writing advice.
+But when listing detailed instructions for a particular task within the workflow, put the actionable sections first and follow with the explanation.
+In addition, don’t make readers sift through paragraphs of text every time they want to follow the SOPs.

 Step 7: Use correct notation, if applicable

-No one says you have to use BPMN or any variation thereof, but systems like that are useful in you’re in a corporate environment or one where you have to work closely with people from other companies.
+No one says you have to use BPMN or any variation thereof, but systems like that are helpful if you’re in a corporate environment or one where you have to work closely with people from other companies.
 Think of tools like BPMN as universal languages, the Esperanto of business process management.